-Most modern townhouses have small footprints, multiple floors and shared exterior walls with neighboring homes within the community.
+Most modern townhouses, which are technically considered condos, have small footprints, multiple floors and shared exterior walls with neighboring homes within the community.
 Some townhouses might have small yards or patios, and can be much cheaper to buy than a single-family home.

 For homebuyers debating between a house or condo, a townhouse might be the best of both worlds.
 You get multiple levels, often more space (like a single-family house) with less exterior maintenance (a major perk of condos).
 Pet owners will also like the fact that their townhouse may have a small yard for their four-legged friends to enjoy.

 Townhouses usually come with HOA rules and dues.
 When it comes to the ability to make your own choices about your property, you might have a bit more autonomy, but your decisions still typically have to be HOA-approved.
 Depending on the age of the property and amenities offered, the HOA fees can add up fast.

 “The older a townhouse development, the higher the maintenance fees tend to be, because the communal parts of the property — whether it’s the grounds, pool, roof or siding — are common and shared and they need to be repaired over time,” explains Andrea Webb, a Realtor with Keller Williams Realty NJ Metro Group in Montclair, New Jersey.

 An apartment is the general term that can be used to describe any residence inside of a residential building where the individual units are rented.
 In bigger cities, these can be condos that are being individually rented, or large buildings of units owned by a single owner.

 A big factor in determining if you should look for a condo vs. apartment comes down to money: Do you have enough cash to put toward a down payment?
 You can use Bankrate’s rent vs. buy calculator to get a good idea if choosing to rent an apartment vs. buy a condo is a better move for you right now.